 Travel Insurance · 11 guarantees

-What does my Marriott Bonvoy Boundless card's travel insurance cover?
+What does Chase Marriott Bonvoy Boundless Travel Insurance actually cover?

 No emergency medical coverage abroad.
 Travel and Emergency Assistance provides referrals only.
 All medical costs abroad are the cardholder's responsibility.
 A single ER visit in Japan or Europe typically runs $10,000 to $80,000.